O-minimal Hauptvermutung for polyhedra II: Theorems 1 and 2 in the noncompact case

-Let $M\subset R^n$ be a non-compact definable $C^0$ manifold in Theorem 2.
-Here we can assume $M$ is bounded in $R^n$ since $R^n$ is semialgebraically homeomorphic to $\{x\in R^n:|x|<1\}$.
-Apply Triangulation theorem of definable sets to $(\overline M,\overline M-M)$.
+Let $M\subset R^n$ be a noncompact definable $C^0$ manifold in Theorem 2.
+Here we can assume that $M$ is bounded in $R^n$ since $R^n$ is semialgebraically homeomorphic to $\{x\in R^n:|x|<1\}$.
+Apply Triangulation theorem of definable sets to $(\overline M;\overline M-M)$.
 Then $M$ is definably homeomorphic to a definable polyhedron $X$ such that $\overline X$ is a compact polyhedron.
 Moreover, we see that $X$ is a PL manifold by Uniqueness theorem of definable triangulation, which we call informally a {\it triangulation} of $M$.
 Hence we need to find a triangulation $X$ such that $\overline X$ is a compact PL manifold with boundary.
-For this let us consider unique triangulations of general non-compact definable sets.
-Indeed, uniqueness of triangulations of general compact definable sets was the key of the proof in the compact case, although all the arguments in this paper become simple if the sets are locally closed in their ambient spaces, i.e.\ the sets are open in their closures.
+For this, let us introduce unique triangulations of general noncompact definable sets.
+Indeed, uniqueness of triangulations of general compact definable sets was the key of the proof in the compact case, although all the arguments in this paper become simple if the sets are locally closed in their ambient spaces, i.e., the sets are open in their closures.
 The notion of semilinear is convenient for this.
 However, the category of all semilinear sets and semilinear $C^0$ maps is too large.
-There are three typical examples of semilinear sets $X_1$ and $X_2$ which are definably homeomorphic but not semilinearly homeomorphic.
-First, $X_1=R$ and $X_2=(0,\,1)$, secondly, $X_1=\partial\sigma-\{a\}$ and $X_2=(0,\,1)$, and, thirdly, $X_1=\sigma-\{0\}$ and $X_2=\sigma-\sigma/2$, where $\sigma$ is a 2-simplex such that $0\in\Int\sigma$ and $a\in\partial\sigma$.
+There are two typical examples of semilinear sets $X_1$ and $X_2$ which are definably homeomorphic but not semilinearly homeomorphic.
+First, $X_1=R$ and $X_2=(0,\,1)$.
+Indeed, any semilinear function $f$ on $R$ is constant on $(c,\,\infty)$ for some $c\in R$ or $f(x)$ converges to an infinity as $x\to\infty$.
+Secondly, $X_1=\sigma-\{0\}$ and $X_2=\sigma-\sigma/2$, where $\sigma$ is a 2-simplex such that $0\in\Int\sigma$.
 We want to treat a natural family of semilinear sets where two semilinear sets are semilinearly homeomorphic if they are definably homeomorphic.
-We avoid $X_1$ of the examples and consider only the following family which includes $X_2$ and any compact polyhedron.
-We call a semilinear set $X$ in $R^n$ {\it standard} if $X$ is bounded in $R^n$ and there is a {\it collar} on $\overline X-X$ in $\overline X$, i.e.\ there exists a semilinear $C^0$ embedding $\phi:(\overline X-X)\times[0,\,1]\to\overline X$ such that $\phi(\cdot,0)=\id$ and $\phi((\overline X-X)\times[0,\,1))$ is an open neighborhood of $\overline X-X$ in $\overline X$ (Fig.\ 1 (a)).
+We avoid $X_1$ of the examples and consider only the next family which contains $X_2$ and any compact polyhedron.
+We also avoid a semilinear set $X_1$ and choose $X_2$ if $X_1$ and $X_2$ are definably homeomorphic, $\overline{X_1}$ is not a PL manifold with boundary and $\overline{X_2}$ is a PL manifold with boundary, e.g.~$X_1=\partial\sigma-\{a\}$ and $X_2=(0,\,1)$ for a 2-simplex $\sigma$ and $a\in\partial\sigma$.
+We precisely define the family below.
+We call a semilinear set $X$ in $R^n$ {\it standard} if $X$ is bounded in $R^n$ and there is a {\it collar} of $\overline X-X$ in $\overline X$, i.e., there exists a semilinear $C^0$ embedding $\phi:(\overline X-X)\times[0,\,1]\to\overline X$ such that $\phi(\cdot,0)=\id$ and $\phi((\overline X-X)\times[0,\,1))$ is an open neighborhood of $\overline X-X$ in $\overline X$ (Fig.\ 1 (a)).
 We also call the image of $\phi$ a {\it collar} when we know $\phi$ in the context.
 (In PL topology a collar is defined on a closed subpolyhedron.)
-Note that $\phi((\overline X-X)\times(0,\,1])\subset X$, the image of $\phi$ is not a triangle in Fig.\ 1 (a) and a non-compact PL manifold $X$ in $R^n$ is a standard semilinear set if and only if $\overline X$ is a compact PL manifold with boundary.
-For a cell complex $K$, let $K'$ always denote the barycentric subdivision of $K$ in this paper (Fig.\ 1 (b)).
-The following remark shows how standard semilinear sets are unified.
+Note that $\phi((\overline X-X)\times(0,\,1])\subset X$, the image of $\phi$ is not a triangle in Fig.\ 1 (a) and a noncompact PL manifold $X$ in $R^n$ is a standard semilinear set if and only if $\overline X$ is a compact PL manifold with boundary.
+The natural family is defined to be that of standard semilinear sets.
+From now on, for a cell complex $K$, let $K'$ and $K''$ always denote the barycentric and second barycentric subdivisions of $K$, respectively, in this paper (Fig.\ 1 (b)).
+The next remark shows how standard semilinear sets are unified.
 2mm